 Successful grant requests must meet one of the following Agency of Human Services State Team Outcomes for Healthy Vermonters:

-For 2018 Grants, organizations may apply for one year, three year, or equipment grants.
-Programs must be new or an expansion of an existing program to be eligible.
+Organizations may apply for one year, three year, or equipment grants.
+Programs must be new or an enhancemnet or expansion of an existing program to be eligible.
 Grants are not given for construction projects.